Our plan to tackle Campylobacter

 Providing high quality, safe food is always our absolute priority.
 It has long been our commitment to reduce levels of Campylobacter in our poultry and we are now seeing real progress at all stages of the supply chain, in tackling the issue through the work we have done with our suppliers.

-We aim to remain at the forefront of progress on Campylobacter reduction and to ensure we deliver this we have introduced our own industry leading target- that by Jan 2017, at least 95% of chickens supplied to Tesco will have minimal levels of Campylobacter.
+We aim to remain at the forefront of progress on Campylobacter reduction and to ensure we deliver this we have introduced our own industry leading target- that at least 95% of chickens supplied to Tesco will have minimal levels of Campylobacter (less than 1000 cfu/g).
 This will enable us to help our customers be a safe as possible, whilst handling and cooking poultry.

 - All of our raw poultry contains safe handling information on packaging and cooking instructions are checked to ensure thorough cooking.

 - Further detailed information and a video are available on our Real Food website: Food Safety in the Home

 For more information on our 2017 targets view the news release.

 *Tesco data Jan - March 2018 represents a total of 605 samples